-The top three leading causes of preventable injury-related death – poisoning, motor vehicles, and falls – account for over 82% of all preventable deaths.
+The top three leading causes of preventable injury-related death – poisoning, motor vehicle, and falls – account for over 83% of all preventable deaths.
 No other preventable cause of death—including suffocation, drowning, fire and burns, and natural or environmental disasters—accounts for more than 5% of the total.

-In contrast, nonfatal emergency department visits are dominated by fall-related injuries, accounting for 31% of all preventable nonfatal injuries.
-The next two leading causes of preventable injuries – struck by or against objects and overexertion – each account for 10% or more of the injury-related emergency department visits.
+In contrast, nonfatal emergency department visits are dominated by fall-related injuries, accounting for 32% of all preventable nonfatal injuries.
+Struck by or against is the only other injury event accounting for more than 10% of the total (13%).
+The next two leading causes of preventable injuries – overexertion, motor vehicle-occupant – each account for about 9% of the injury-related emergency department visits.

-Other preventable injury causes accounting for 5% or more of emergency department visits include motor-vehicle occupant injuries, cut and pierce injuries, other specified injuries, and poisonings.
+Other preventable injury causes accounting for 5% or more of emergency department visits include poisonings and cut and pierce injuries.

 Only three injury causes are in the top 10 for both deaths and nonfatal injuries: